We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Prove it.

-Don, it looks like you're really getting irritated in there.
+Dawn, it looks like you're really getting irritated in there.

-Is it because I am not sympathetic to the plight of our poor obese itty bitty children who don't have health care?
+Is it because I am not sympathetic to the plight of our poor, obese, itty-bitty children who don't have health care?

 This is not about the kids.